Why chickens make great pets for families with children

 Chickens really are wonderful pets for the whole family.
-Not only will they provide you with fresh eggs every day, they are super fun to watch and hang out with and they will teach your children valuable lessons!
-In comparison to many other pets, chickens are relatively low maintenance, and caring for them doesn’t really require much that children from primary school age won’t be able to at least take part in.
-Read on to find out more reasons why chickens are great pets for families with children!
+Aside from providing delicious daily eggs, they’re super fun to watch, hang out with, and can teach children valuable life lessons.
+Compared to other pets, chickens are also relatively low maintenance, and caring for them doesn’t really require much that children from primary school age won’t be able to at least take part in.
+Read on to find out more reasons why chickens are great pets for families with children.

-Children of all ages will learn about taking responsibility for another living creature.
-They should of course never be given full responsibility for all the care duties, but even scattering some corn on the ground or refilling the drinker can help children build a wondrous connection and gain a better understanding of what it means to take care of another.
+Having chickens will help children of all ages learn about taking responsibility for another living being.
+Whilst they should never be given full responsibility for all the chook care duties, even allowing them to scatter some corn for their feathered friends or refilling the drinker can help children build a wondrous connection and gain a better understanding of what it means to take care of another.

 Keeping chickens will teach your children that food does not magically appear on supermarket shelves.
-If they care for their own chickens, they will hopefully realize how important it is for animals to have enough space and adequate care, and they will not take animal products for granted.
+If they care for their own chickens, they’ll hopefully realize how important it is for animals to have enough space and adequate care, and they will not take animal products for granted.

 Whilst you might be tempted to start off with more, begin with a smaller flock of no more than 5 chickens.
-That way your children will be able to differentiate them and give them names based on their funny personalities.
-Too many at once makes the chickens seem like a flock rather than a group of individuals, and you are all less likely to see them as pets.
-You can always get more at a later date, there’s nothing stopping you from falling victim to the infamous “chicken math” when your children are older!
+That way, your children will easily be able to differentiate them and give them names based on their personalities.
+Too many at once makes the chickens seem like a flock rather than a group of individuals.
+And at a later date, there’s nothing stopping you from falling victim to the infamous “chicken math” when your children are older!

 Stick to hens.
 It’s probably a good idea not to get a rooster to start with.
 Whilst some chicken keepers have their own personal reasons as to why they want to keep roosters, they’re not for everyone.
-For one, they’re much more confident and pushy than hens, and can be a bit intimidating for younger children.
-You do not want them to be put off straight away.
+For one, they’re much more confident and pushy than hens and can be a bit intimidating for younger children.

-- Even if you are not incubating eggs and rearing chicks yourself, getting young chickens is a good idea if you want your children to be involved.
+Even if you’re not incubating eggs and rearing chicks yourself, getting young chickens is a good idea if you want your children to be involved.
 Encourage regular interaction, and try to pick up the chickens regularly to get them used to being handled.
-This is sometimes made easier by having the chickens in a run that is easy to access, like the Walk in run.
-When it is uncomplicated to go in and spend time with the chickens, you and your children are more likely to do it regularly!
+This is sometimes made easier by having the chickens in a run that is easy to access, like the Walk In Run.

-- Choose a friendly and hardy breed that is known to be good with children.
-Silkies are for example famous for being loving and happy to be held, Orpington’s are calm and affectionate and Cochins easily adapt to any situation they are confronted with.
-You can read more about different chicken breeds here.
+There are a number of chicken breeds to choose from, all of which with their own pros.
+When choosing chickens as family pets though, opt for a friendly and hardy breed that’s renowned for getting on well with kids.
+Silkies, for example, are famous for being loving and happy to be held, Orpingtons are calm and affectionate and Cochins easily adapt to any situation they are confronted with.